ankurk91/wp-google-analytics/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Bug Fix: Fixed a bug with handling different database options

 = 0.9.3 =
 * Post release: Minor tweaks and fixes, sorry for two updates in a single day